 When it comes to knee surgery, the total joint surgeons at Colorado Springs Orthopaedic Group offer world-class skill and precision.
 Our patients report very high levels of satisfaction as a result of their surgery and the care they received.
 From diagnosis to surgery and rehabilitation, our goal is to help you move toward an active, pain-free lifestyle.

-Call us today at (719) 632-7669 to learn more about knee joint replacement surgery in El Paso County or request an appointment online.
-For your convenience, we have multiple convenient locations to serve you in Southern Colorado.
+Call us today at (719) 632-7669 to learn more about knee joint replacement surgery.
+For your convenience, we have two locations to serve you in Southern Colorado.